dolanske/curry.js/README.md

 Attrs can be ommited, inputting `render('tag', 'text' | [...children])` will work too.

 You can also input a template string instead.
-As the only parameter.
+Either as the only parameter or as a return of a callback

 ```js
 // Select every '.list-wrap' element